 Location and Tips

-This hike is an old fishermen trail and only for experienced hikers and climbers.
+This hike is an old fishermen's trail and is only for experienced hikers and climbers.
 It is not recommended for children.
 Wavine Cyrique was our highlight on Dominica Island.
 The waterfall is isolated located not well known.

 To find the right starting point, we asked the local people.
 At the trailhead is a small house on the right.
 This guy had a look that we took the right trail at the top of the cliff.
 He expects a tip afterwards.
 It is a steep rope and tree root climb from the top of a cliff to the bottom.
-To get down it takes roughly an hour and up less than half an hour.
+Ascending takes roughly an hour and up less than half an hour.
 The hike starts at the small village of Riviere Cyrique on the east coast.
 If you go by rental car, there is limited space for a maximum of two cars at the end of the road.
 Hike roughly ten minutes down on a trail with palm tree steps.
 When reaching the cliff's edge, you see the first strong rope.
-From now on, it is very challenging to climb straight down with ropes, tree roots, and branches.
+From now on, climbing straight down with ropes, tree roots, and branches is very challenging.
 Take your time and be careful.
-Again this trail is for experienced hikers wearing appropriate shoes only not flip flops.
+Again this trail is for experienced hikers wearing appropriate shoes only, not flip-flops.

-Further down you get to a ladder which was easier than it looked like.
-At the bottom walk, to the left.
+Further down, you get to a ladder which was easier than it looked.
+At the bottom, walk to the left.
 You can see the waterfall at the end of the small beach.
-The beach/bay is on the Atlantic side therefore the sea is rough with strong currents.
-At hight tide, it is more difficult to get close to the waterfall.
-During low tide, you can take a shower underneath Wavine Cyrique which is awesome.
+The beach/bay is on the Atlantic side therefore, the sea is rough with strong currents.
+It is more difficult to get close to the waterfall at high tide.
+During low tide, you can take a shower underneath Wavine Cyrique, which is awesome.
 Carry plenty of water and a snack.
 Enjoy the spectacular view here at the beach.